 Frankly, I forget how old I am.
 I have no children with milestones of graduation, marriage or children of their own to remind me of my age.
 As one of my friends said after a music festival I attended, ‘Can someone please take the batteries out of Maureen?”
 I feel like I’m 25 and mentally I’m still there.
 And maybe that’s a big part of it for women – feeling their age?
 Always having a family around?
 A partner or husband?

-I’ve had a very independent side since I was 9, when my sister died of cancer.
-A few months later, my 17-year old brother headed off to college.
+I’ve had a very independent side since I was 9, when my sister died.
+A few months later, my brother headed off to college.
 I went from a complete family of five to a very disjointed family of three.
-My parents were wrapped up in their own emotions, and I knew what feeling alone felt like.
+My parents were wrapped up in their own grief, and I knew what feeling alone felt like.

-I learned how to do for myself because I couldn’t really rely on anyone.
+I learned how to do for myself because I couldn’t rely on anyone.
 Our house wasn’t the same ‘fun’ any more.
 I kept my grades up, didn’t rock the boat and tried to smooth the way, because at times our house was tense.
 Through all this, I learned how to appreciate my own company.
 Which brings me to today, and why I wonder if being a solo female traveler over 50 is all that unique.
 Maybe so, but my story explains a lot about me.

-My first substantial semi-solo travel experience was when I was 20 in 1985.
+My first substantial semi-solo travel experience was when I was 20.
 I moved to Italy for a year to study abroad.
 I don’t know if you remember a series in the late 60’s called, To Rome With Love?
 But seeing the opening credits every week showing the magnificent Colosseum stuck with me.
 At 5 years old I wanted to see the Colosseum!